Community Access

 A single resource containing updates specific to the state share could not be found.[12]

-For updates on the Litigating Subdivision Direct share, a good starting point is to check the websites for your county board of commissioners, city council, or local health department (see, e.g., Mayes County’s website).
+For updates on the Litigating Subdivision Direct share, a good starting point is to check the websites for your county board of commissioners, city council, or local health department (see, e.g., Mayes County’s ).

 Not applicable.